 ISPA 2020 WINNERS

 Gianmarco Maraviglia is a photojournalist from Milan who works mainly on social and environmental stories.
-His projects have been published by some of the most important international publications, such as Der Spiegel, the Washington Post, CNN, National Geographic, Vanity Fair, Bloomberg, Newsweek and many others.
+His projects have been published by some of the most important international publications, including Der Spiegel, the Washington Post, CNN, National Geographic, Vanity Fair, Bloomberg, Newsweek and many others.
 His photos have been exhibited in several exhibitions in Italy and abroad, and are part of some private collections.
 He was founder and director of the Echo Photojournalism agency and is a lecturer in Photography at the European Institute of Design and Officine Fotografiche Milano.